yoyowallet/drf-react-template-framework/README.md

     return ChoiceSerializer
 ```

+Since this having a separate `list` serializer is so common, the above can be avoided by using
+the `serializer_list_class` class attribute provided by `FormSchemaViewSetMixin`.

 ### Serializer

 The majority of the customization will occur inside serializer classes;
 a real world example will often require custom `create`, `update`, `to_representation`, etc methods.

 The following is a list of parameters that can be added to individual fields which modifies
 `react-jsonschema-form` functionality on the front-end.